Last updated on May 3, 2026

 - ■ Keep it in bright, indirect light to encourage quick growth.

-Step-by-Step Guide to Grow Spider Plant from the Seed
+How to Grow Spider Plant from Seeds (Step-by-Step)

-Growing a Spider Plant from seed can be tricky, so following a proper propagation method is essential UW Spider Plant Guide.
+Growing spider plants from seeds is possible, but it’s slower and less reliable than using pups, so following a proper propagation method is essential UW Spider Plant Guide.

 We suggest either propagating it or, if you want to experience the plant growing from a seed, following this guide.